guido57/RPLIDAR_C1_for_Raspberry_PI_4/README.md

 # OVERVIEW

 The goal of this repository is to obtain a RPLIDAR C1 Package built in an ARM64V8 platform (the same of Raspberry PI 4 with Ubuntu Jammy 64 bits) but executed in a much more performing environment:
-* Intel I5/I9
-* or AMD Ryzen 5/7/9
-* or anyway the best PC you have
+* CPU: Intel I5/I9 or AMD Ryzen 5/7/9 or anyway the best PC you have
-* OS can be Windows 10/11 or Ubuntu or other Linux distributions that can run Docker
+* OS:Windows 10 or Windoqs 11 or Ubuntu or other Linux distributions that can run Docker
 * Docker container with Ubuntu 22.04

 # INSTRUCTIONS